 Section 4: The Program Committee shall consist of the President, the President-Elect, the Secretary of the Division, ex-officio, one or two program chairs, and the program chair(s) from the previous year.
 The President will designate the chair or co-chairs at the beginning of his or her term.
 It shall be the duty of the Program Committee to make arrangement for the annual meeting and program of the Division in accordance with Article VI of these By-laws.
 This Committee also organizes the Executive Committee meeting at AERA.
 The Chair(s) of this committee shall represent the Division in its cooperation with the Program Committee of the American Psychological Association.

-Section 5: The Edward Lee Thorndike Award Committee shall consist of six Fellows of the Division, serving three-year terms.
+Section 5: The Career Achievement Award for Distinguished Psychological Contributions to Education Award Committee shall consist of six Fellows of the Division, serving three-year terms.

 Section 6: The Richard E. Snow Award for Early Contributions in Educational Psychology Committee shall consist of a Chair and four members of the Division including at least one Fellow.
 Each member will serve a three-year term.
 The Chair of the committee will serve a three-year term and can be re-appointed for a second three-year term.